 Notes Before Starting

 Canned full fat coconut milk brings up some controversy, I know.
 Inconsistency of formula is seemingly an enormous problem for any brand.
-Another issue is that this is food coming from a can, so we ought to be wary of toxic BPA and BPS linings.
+Another issue is that this is food coming from a can, so be wary of coconut milk cans with BPA and BPS linings.
 Foods in their whole from from nature are always optimal, but I don't eat enormous amounts of this stuff so I'm not real worried about it.
 Nor do I have access to fresh coconuts.
 Additionally, dairy free store-bought yogurt almost always has emulsifiers, thickeners, and sugar that you truly don't want to eat.
 Balance, friends.

 The thickest yogurt is made from the coconut cream (the fat).
 With some cans of full fat coconut milk, you'll find separation between the cream and the water.
 If you're lucky enough to find a can like that, scoop out that cream and use the water for something else like a Cauliflower Spirulina Smoothie.
 Sometimes, you can refrigerate the full fat coconut milk and get it to separate.
 Sometimes, you can't.
 Again, it's inconsistent.
 What does stay consistent for me though is the brand I buy: Whole Foods 365 Organic, $1.99 per can.